 With three floors of expansive exhibition space showcasing more than 700 original artifacts, discover an ever-changing experience in the Texas History Galleries.
 New artifacts are continually added, bringing new stories to the museum each month.

-Now on view, the shipwreck La Belle is the central artifact that introduces new scholarship on early Texas history and anchors the museum’s permanent galleries.
+Now on view, the shipwreck La Belle is the central artifact in the new Becoming Texas exhibit that introduces new scholarship on early Texas history and anchors the museum’s permanent galleries.
 Additional galleries introduce you to artifacts and documents that reveal the history of Texas as a part of Mexico, as an independent nation, and as an American state.
 These experiences offer opportunities to discuss identity, conflict, innovation, technology, the arts, and much more.

 Discover history, science, and culture through film in the museum’s two theaters, which support the museum’s exhibitions and educational programming through ticket sales.
 The Bullock Museum provides the only IMAX® with Laser film experience in the state on the biggest screen in Texas.
 The Texas Spirit Theater is home to film programs that explore the richness and diversity of Texas cinema, as well as the national and international art of filmmaking.